-The District remains financially stable despite the uncertainty of future State funding.
+The District remain financially stable despite the uncertainty of future State funding.
 The District is primarily a residential/farming community covering 13 public school districts in nine Northwest Ohio counties.

-Over the past several years, the District has maintained a strong financial position with revenues exceeding expenditures for many years.
+The District has maintained a strong financial position with revenues exceeding expenditures for many years.
 The District has not been on the ballot for operating funds since 1970.
-The current five-year forecast indicates the District will not need to request additional operating funds despite anticipating no additional funding from the State of Ohio in the foreseeable future.
+The current five-year forecast indicates the District will not need to request additional operating funds despite anticipating no significant additional funding from the State of Ohio in the foreseeable future.